-In the northernmost parts of the Baltic Sea (Bothnian Bay and The Quark), the status is generally good in the Bothnian Bay but bad in the Quark (Results table 2 and Results figure 3).
-In the latter sub-basin the abundance of cyprinids is high or increasing (Holmön, Sweden) in three of the locations and at a stable and acceptable level in one of the Swedish areas (Norrbyn).
+In the northernmost parts of the Baltic Sea, the status is generally good in the Bothnian Bay but bad in the Quark (Results table 2 and Results figure 3).
+In the Quark the abundance of cyprinids is high (two locations), increasing (Holmön, Sweden), or at a stable and acceptable level in one Swedish area (Norrbyn, Sweden).

-In the Bothnian Sea and Åland Sea along the Swedish coast the relative abundance of cyprinids is generally stable and acceptable (indicating good status) except for in one area (Lagnö) in the Åland Sea where the abundance is increasing.
-As a contrast, the status is poor due too high or increasing abundances of cyprinids along the Finnish Bothnian Sea and Archipelago Sea coast hence indicating not good status (see Results figure 3).
+In the Bothnian Sea and Åland Sea along the Swedish coast the relative abundance of cyprinids is generally stable and acceptable (indicating good status), except for one location (Lagnö, Åland Sea) where the abundance is increasing.
+By contrast, the status is not good due too high or increasing abundances of cyprinids along the Finnish Bothnian Sea and Archipelago Sea coast (see Results figure 3).

 In the central parts of the Baltic Sea (Northern Baltic Sea, Gulf of Finland, Gulf of Riga and Gotland Basin) the status is good in all Swedish locations.
-Along the Finnish, Estonian and Latvian coasts the status is not good in all locations as a result of too high or increasing abundances of cyprinids except for in Hiiumaa (Estonia) where the abundances are too low to represent good status.
+Along the Finnish, Estonian and Latvian coasts, the status is not good in all locations as a result of too high or increasing abundances of cyprinids, except for in Hiiumaa (Estonia)

+where the abundances are too low to represent good status.
 In the two Lithuanian locations the status appears to be good, but no data is available for assessments after 2012.

-In the southernmost locations (Torhamn, Bornholm Basin) the evaluation of cyprinid communities indicate good status.
+In the southernmost locations (Torhamn, Bornholm Basin) the evaluation of cyprinid communities indicates good status.